number571/go-peer/README.md

 The `go-peer` library contains a large number of functions necessary to ensure the security of transmitted or stored information, as well as for the anonymity of nodes in the decentralized form.
 The library can be divided into several main modules:

-1. The `crypto` module represents cryptographic primitives: 1) asymmetric encryption, decryption; 2) asymmetric signing and signature verification; 3) symmetric encryption and decryption; 4) hashing; 5) entropy enhancement; 6) computational problems (puzzles); 7) cryptographically stable pseudorandom number generator.
+1. The `crypto` module represents cryptographic primitives: 1) asymmetric encryption, decryption; 2) asymmetric signing and signature verification; 3) symmetric encryption and decryption; 4) hashing; 5) key building; 6) computational problems (puzzles); 7) cryptographically stable pseudorandom number generator.
 2. The `client` module for encrypting and decrypting information with the attached data integrity (hash), authentication (signature) and confirmation (work).
 It is a basic part of the `anonymity` module.
 3. The `client/queue` module represents the generation, storage and issuance of encrypted messages every time the period specified by the application is reached.
 Uses the `client` module.
 4. The `network` module is a decentralized communication between network nodes.
 It does not represent any protection of information and anonymity of participants.